Contribute¶

 * : These public facing function (-names) are no hard requirements, they should rather help getting an idea of what and where needs to be implemented.

-utilized Ray to automaticly parallize the different computations.
+The darts-pipeline utilized Ray to automaticly parallize the different computations.

 However, each package should be designed so that one could build their own pipeline without Ray.

-Hence, all Ray-related functions / transformations etc. should be defined in the darts-pipeline
+Hence, all Ray-related functions / transformations etc. should be defined in the darts-pipeline project.

 The packages can decide to wrap their public functions into a CLI with typer.

-packages should also hold the code for training specific data preparation, model training and model evaluation.
+The Train packages should also hold the code for training specific data preparation, model training and model evaluation.

-These packages should get their data from (already processed) data from the darts-preprocessing
+These packages should get their data from (already processed) data from the darts-preprocessing package.

-They should expose a statefull Model class with an inference
+They should expose a statefull Model class with an inference function, which can be used by the darts-ensemble package.

 TBD: Would it be better if all "inference" functions are part of the

-package?
+darts-ensemblepackage?
 This would remove the dependency to each of the training repositories and with that potential dependencies to unused training-specific libraries (e.g. pytorch lightning)

 The packages should follow this architecture: